MichalPokojny/MyProject3-TheBattleShipGame/README.md

 **Input numbers to guess the location**

 - Expected
--- Feature is expected to get the number for row and column from users to try to get the location of the ship.
+Feature is expecting the user to insert a number between 0-4 for both the row and column to try to find the location of the Battleship, and then presents a successful or unsuccessful feedback message.

 <p align="center">
   <img src="docs/number-input.png">
 </p>

 - Testing
--- Tested the feature to input numbers for rows and columns.
+Tested the feature to input numbers for rows and columns.

 <p align="center">
   <img src="docs/number-input-insert.png">
 </p>

 - Result
--- Feature responded as expected.
-Printing message Hit or Miss.
+Feature responded as expected.

 <p align="center">
   <img src="docs/number-input-insert-message.png">